mellypop/curse-of-strahd/docs/Quests/Investigate Kidnappings in Daggerford.md

 reward:
 ---

 Several children of Daggerford have been kidnapped in the middle of the night.
 The townspeople believe this to possibly be the work of werewolves.
-The [[../Characters/Duchess|Duchess]] has requested help in investigating this.
+The [[Duchess|Duchess]] has requested help in investigating this.